klierik/magento2-vagrant/README.md

 # Troubleshooting
 ## Problem with skin styles (less to css compile)
 If you have problem with front-end view with broken styles read this solution: [Magento2 + Magento/blank + Magento/luma + broken styles](https://github.com/magento/magento2/issues/1525)

+# Changelog
+All notable changes to this project will be documented in this section

+## [1.0.0] - 2016-01-15
+### Init
+Init stable release based on [VMware Fusion](https://www.vmware.com/products/fusion).

 I wish you luck :)